 The Open Group ArchiMate® Model Exchange File Format Standard

-The Standard for exchange of ArchiMate 3.1 models can be obtained from The Open Group publications catalog at https://www.opengroup.org/library/c19c.
+The standard for exchange of ArchiMate 3.x models can be obtained from The Open Group Library at www.opengroup.org/library/c19c.
 This applies to both the ArchiMate 3.1 and 3.2 versions of the Specification.

 See below for the FAQ.